-OVERVIEW: Motorola Solutions Foundation, the philanthropic branch of Motorola Solutions, provides grants in the areas of public safety, first responders, disaster relief, and education, with a heavy emphasis on STEM-related disciplines.
+OVERVIEW: The philanthropic branch of Motorola Solutions funds public safety, first responders, disaster relief, and STEM education.
 Since 2007, the foundation has given more than $40 million in education grants at the elementary, secondary, and postsecondary levels.

-IP TAKE: If you want to stimulate young people's interest in pursuing STEM studies in college and improve the diversity of postsecondary STEM training, this funder may have a solution.
-Keep in mind that Motorola prioritizes projects in areas where it has a corporate presence.
+IP TAKE: Motorola seeks grantseekers working to stimulate young people's interest in STEM studies, improve postsecondary STEM training, and reach underrepresented groups in the STEM fields.
+Motorola prioritizes projects in areas where it has a corporate presence.

-New grant guidelines and application deadlines are released for each funding year.
-Colleges, universities, and other organizations seeking funding should check Motorola's website for information on funding guidelines and application deadlines and should note that applications must be submitted via the foundation’s online application process.
-Note again that Motorola prefers to fund projects in areas where it has a presence.
-For the U.S., that means the cities and surrounding regions of Chicago, IL; Plantation, FL; Columbia, MD; Westminster, CO; Lawrenceville, GA; San Diego, CA; Seattle, WA; Salt Lake City, UT, Farmer Branch and Houston, TX; New York City, NY; and Tempe, AZ.
+Motorola prioritizes projects in areas where it has a corporate presence.
+For the U.S., this includes the cities and surrounding regions of Chicago, IL; Plantation, FL; Columbia, MD; Westminster, CO; Lawrenceville, GA; San Diego, CA; Seattle, WA; Salt Lake City, UT, Farmer Branch and Houston, TX; New York City, NY; and Tempe, AZ.

-Applying for funding through Motorola is an open but competitive process.
-International organizations are also eligible to apply.
-Questions regarding eligibility can be answered via the foundation’s application or by emailing firstname.lastname@example.org.
+Applying for funding through Motorola is an open but competitive process, and organizations outside the U.S. are also eligible to apply.
+Email email@example.com with questions regarding eligibility.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).